VIAME/scallop-tk/README.md

+WARNING: This repository is currently a large WIP as I haven't touched this code in a few years.

 Scallop-TK
 ==========

-The Scalable, Adaptive Localization, and Laplacian Object Proposal (SCALLOP) Toolkit is a brief port of some of my master's thesis code developed at RPI, described further in the paper:
+The Scalable, Adaptive Localization, and Laplacian Object Proposal (Scallop) Toolkit is a brief port of some of my master's thesis code developed at RPI, described further in the paper:

 [Automatic Scallop Detection in Benthic Environments][1]